 There is a Mental Health and Wellbeing group called 'The Well-Brahams', it is an initiative in Great and Little Wilbraham.
 A group of people with different experiences and qualifications have come together to organise activities and provide information and help on mental health issues for local residents.

 The Community cafe connects people, raises funds for local good causes and provides opportunities for volunteering.

 The cookery club brings families in Cambourne together to share home made meals on a regular basis.
 The cookery club is a fun way of meeting new friends and making different foods from around the world.

 The Community Minibus is a service that provides door-to-door services for elderly residents.
 This service helps them to get to local shops and doctor surgeries.
 It is run by volunteers.

 Men's sheds are places to enjoy making and mending in a sociable environment, it enables members to build friendships and share knowledge and skills.

-New age Kurling is an inclusive sport that can be played standing or sitting by all ages and abilities.
+New age Kurling is an inclusive sport that can be played when standing or sitting by all ages and abilities.